All Episodes

 The irrepressible Wayne Green.

-We'll tell you all about them in just a moment.
+We'll tell you all about him in just a moment.

 All the way from New Hampshire, getting up early.

-A man who has been a supporter and honorary member of the Amateur Radio Relay League Board of Directors nearly since day one, owner and publisher of QST Magazine, it's Wayne Green!
+The great-grandfather of Ham Radio, a man who probably sent the first signals with sparks, a man who has been a supporter and honorary member of the Amateur Radio Relay League Board of Directors nearly since day one, owner and publisher of QST magazine, it's Wayne Green.

 QST, what's that?